 - Could chafe the top of the ankle

-With a burly underfoot strap and hook-and-loop closure, these gaiters will stay put and hold their own on technical and rocky terrain.
+The underfoot strap is quite thick and durable and easily stays in place, even on rough terrain.
+The hook-and-loop closure keeps the back of the gaiter in place on technical and rocky terrain.
 The durable materials and construction come with a cost.
-At 4.3 ounces for the pair, they’re about twice as heavy as comparable gaiters, such as the Kahtoola INSTAgaiter Mid Gaiters, which weighs 2.4 to 2.7 ounces per pair thanks to its stretch-nylon blend, and the Topo Performance Gaiter, which weighs even less at 1.8 to 2 ounces per pair.
+At 4.3 ounces for the pair, they’re about twice as heavy as comparable gaiters, such as the Kahtoola INSTAgaiter Mid, which weighs 2.4 to 2.7 ounces per pair thanks to its stretch-nylon blend, and the Topo Performance Gaiter, which weighs even less at 1.8 to 2 ounces per pair.

 Material: 78% polyamide/22% elastane on the front face/100% polyester on the back face